WebexCommunity/WebexPythonSDK/docs/index.rst

 Welcome to the docs!  webexteamssdk is a *community developed* Pythonic wrapping of the Webex Teams APIs.
-The package represents all of the Cisco Spark API interactions via native Python tools.
-Making working with the Cisco Spark APIs in Python a *native* and *natural* experience.
+The package represents all of the Cisco Webex Teams API interactions via native Python tools.
+Making working with the Cisco Webex Teams APIs in Python a *native* and *natural* experience.

 **webexteamssdk helps you get things done faster.**  We take care of the API semantics, and you can focus on writing your code.